APPLICATION AND INTERVIEW PROCESS

 Do I get to choose my campus?

 The HR Operations Department will make every effort to ensure that staff members are placed at their desired sites, however it cannot be guaranteed.
 Our goal with placement is to create healthy site teams with a variety of experience levels in order to create a successful experience for all staff.
 To do this, we maintain a proactive approach that sets both sides up with a reasonable timeline to get you materials, training, and adequate time to prepare.
-Three factors that affect placement are as follows (change one, you change all three):
+Three factors that affect placement are as follows:

 1. Flexibility with your Availability - more availability for longer periods of time that align with the calendar.
 This allows us to run several scenarios for your placement.
 Although we would like to work with your interest in mind as well, submitting your availability for only the sites you are interested may limit your placement options.